blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 ## Appendix: Quickstart at a Glance

+For a complete step-by-step walkthrough, start at the top of this README under [Quickstart (under 10 minutes)](#quickstart-under-10-minutes).
+Below is a summary checklist:

 1. **Notehub** — create a [Notehub project](https://notehub.io) and copy the ProductUID.
 2. **Wire the bench rig** — Notecarrier CX + Notecard for Skylo + Adafruit LSM6DSOX on I2C + Blues Mojo inline on the power rail (optional for first-light; useful for the power-validation workflow in [§8](#8-validation-and-testing)).
 Full pinout in [§4](#4-wiring-and-assembly).
 3. **Edit one line** in [`firmware/equipment_hours_tracker/equipment_hours_tracker_helpers.h`](firmware/equipment_hours_tracker/equipment_hours_tracker_helpers.h) — set `PRODUCT_UID` to your project value.
+4. **Install core** (one-time) — `arduino-cli core install STMicroelectronics:stm32 --additional-urls https://raw.githubusercontent.com/stm32duino/BoardManagerFiles/main/STM32/package_stm_index.json`
-4. **Flash** — `arduino-cli compile -b STMicroelectronics:stm32:GenL4:pnum=CYGNET` then upload.
-Details in [§6](#6-firmware-design).
+5. **Flash** — `arduino-cli compile -b STMicroelectronics:stm32:GenL4:pnum=CYGNET firmware/equipment_hours_tracker/` then upload.
+Details in [§6.1](#61-installing-and-flashing).
+6. **Watch serial** — open at 115200 baud; you should see `[BOOT]` or `[VIB]` output every 30 seconds.
-5. **Watch** — open Notehub → your project → **Events**.
+7. **Watch Notehub** — open Notehub → your project → **Events**.
 You should see `_session.qo` within about a minute on cellular, or when NTN service is available and the MAIN antenna has adequate sky view when operating off-cellular — Skylo NTN session establishment is not pass-timed; latency varies with sky visibility and signal conditions.
 Tap the enclosure to trigger a vibration reading; state-change events appear in `equip_event.qo`.